discourse/discourse/docs/INSTALL-cloud.md

 <img src="https://www.discourse.org/images/install/15/browser-discourse-installed.png">

-Congratulations!
-You just built your very own Discourse!

 # Register New Account and Become Admin

 Register a new admin account using one of the email addresses you entered before bootstrapping.